vickywane/digitaloceanspaces-upload-api/doc/article.md

 ### Deploying GraphQL API to App Platform
+<$>[info]

-[App platform](https://www.digitalocean.com/products/app-platform/) is a Digitalocean service product that makes it much easier to build, deploy, and even scale your applications.
+**Info:**  [App platform](https://www.digitalocean.com/products/app-platform/) is a Digitalocean service product that makes it much easier to build, deploy, and even scale your applications.
 App platform supports a variety of languages and within this article, you would utilize the support for applications written in Go and stored within GitHub.

-To begin shipping your code, create a local git repository by executing the command below from a terminal;
+To begin depoying your backend application, create a local git repository by executing the command below from a terminal;
+<$>

 ```command
  git init